vincentleeuwen/python-cooking-with-objects/README.md

 ### 8. Save your progress

 - Open the terminal
+- Now is a good time to run `flake8` and see whether you adhere to Python's style guide.
 - Add all the files in your project to git `git add .`
 - Commit the files to your local git `git commit -m 'Added greetings'`